drojaazu/suddendesu/content/entry/armadillo-racing/index.md

 R.Kaku was much easier to track down: 加来量一 KAKU Ryōichi.
 There's an interview with him [here](https://www.mygaime.com/post/interview-with-ryoichi-kaku-shohei-nakanowatari-from-bandai-namco-research-inc).

+---

-Well, that was one of the shortest articles I've written in some time...
-The next one will be more interesting, I promise.
+Well, that was one of the shortest articles I've written in some time... but we have several bigger, more interesting articles in the works.
+Keep an eye out on Patreon!